isbeorn/nina.docs/docs/advanced/autofocus.md

 ![Outer Crop Ratio](../images/advanced/outercropratio.png)

-Note that it is possible to have the inner crop ratio to some value, and the outer crop ratio to a value such as 0.99 to take into account only the outside of the center - this can be useful for very dense globular clusters, although they should not pose a big issue to the N.I.N.A. star detection routines.
+Note that it is possible to have the inner crop ratio to some value, and the outer crop ratio to a value such as 0.99 to take into account only the outside of the center - this can be useful for centered very dense globular clusters, although they should not pose a big issue to the N.I.N.A. star detection routines.

 Note that for Contrast Detection methods, only the inner crop ratio is available.
 In addition, for the Statistics contrast detection method, it will only work if the camera can subsample to the required ROI.